-As with any learning, the initial aspect of designing the experience is one of the most critical stages.
+As with any learning, the initial aspect of designing the experience is on of the most critical stages.
 For virtual training events to be effective, greater engagement and interaction must be designed into the experience.
 The following are some strategies you can use to design and develop an engaging learning experience.

-Undertake an analysis of the performance problem and who the learners are.
+Undertake an analysis of the performance problem and who the learner’s are.
 This might feel like going back to the drawing board, but simply taking an existing face-to-face training program is making the assumption that the original analysis was done well and is still current.

 Undertake a technical analysis to understand what technology the learners have, or the technical limitations they may be facing.